bcarranza/deploy-managedkube-resource/README.md

   - In the pr pod we could interact with comments, possible commit suggestion, etc.

 ## Extras:
 - If you are not familiar with terragrunt you could create your own terraform resources and consume them.
+Something like this: https://github.com/ManagedKube/kubernetes-ops/tree/main/terraform-environments/aws/dev
 - Try to deliver something, even if you don't works with properly.

 ## What is being evaluated?: